Affine connections on complex manifolds of algebraic dimension zero: Abelian groups preserving holomorphic connections

-Proposition \ref{proposition:toroidal} and Theorem \ref{theorem:invariance} imply that $M$ admits a complex affine structure.
-If $M$ is simply connected, a developping map of the complex affine structure is a local biholomorphism from $M$ to the complex affine space of the same dimension.
+Assume, by contradiction, that a compact complex simply connected manifold of algebraic dimension zero $M$ admits a holomorphic affine connection $\nabla$.
+Since $\nabla$ is a rigid geometric structure, Proposition \ref{proposition:toroidal} shows that $M$ is toroidal.
+Theorem \ref{theorem:invariance} implies that $M$ admits a flat holomorphic affine connection $\nabla'$ (invariant by the toroidal action), hence a complex affine structure (canonically associated to $\nabla'$) .
+Since $M$ is simply connected, a developing map of the complex affine structure is a local biholomorphism from $M$ to the complex affine space of the same dimension.
 But the compactness of $M$ implies that any such holomorphic map must be constant: a contradiction.
 This finishes the proof of Theorem \ref{theorem:main}.